-Best Back Pain Option Is Not Bed Rest
+Best Back Pain Treatment Is Not Bed Rest

 Low back pain is one of the most common reasons for consulting a physician.
-Despite little supporting scientific evidence, bed rest was considered the primary treatment for low back pain from the late 19th century.
-What has changed now is how back pain is understood and managed.
+Despite little supporting scientific evidence, bed rest was considered the primary method for back pain treatment from the late 19th century.
+What has changed now is how back pain is treated, understood and managed.

 Rest was first proposed as a treatment by John Hunter (1728-1793), a Scottish surgeon, in his study on wounds and inflammation.
 He believed that the first and most important requisite for restoration of inflamed, injured parts is rest, as rest is necessary for repairing injured parts.
 This proposed idea of rest as a treatment was further amplified by John Hilton (1804-1878), a British surgeon, in his 1862 series of lectures on “Rest and Pain” to the Royal College of Surgeons.
 He claimed that it is the natural treatment for the inflammation of injury and wounds.